ZackMurry/fiewer/README.md

 ## notation
 You can enter functions with or without a "y=" in them, but there will always be a "y=" implied.
-PEMDAS is always respected.
 Here are some examples of the notation used:
   y=3x
   4x^2
   5*4^x+3